NHSDigital/software-engineering-quality-framework/patterns/automate-everything.md

 Some automation is highly managed and is purely declarative. e.g. VM or container auto scaling in cloud platforms can typically be achieved without the need to write any code: the platform implements scaling based on specified rules.

-Programmatic automation by contrast typically involves writing code and involves the use of **orchestrators*- such as CI tools (e.g. Jenkins, Circle CI), AWS Step Functions or Lambda triggers and **runners*- which do the actual work (e.g. bash or Python scripts).
+Programmatic automation by contrast typically involves writing code and involves the use of **orchestrators** such as CI tools (e.g. Jenkins, Circle CI), AWS Step Functions or Lambda triggers and **runners** which do the actual work (e.g. bash or Python scripts).
 The orchestration and runner logic should all be represented in code with everything that entails (see [everything as code](everything-as-code.md)).